dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 };
 ```

-You'll notice throughout the code there are several secrets that the code is expecting.
-You should use the secrets toolbar in Webtask to define these.
+You'll notice throughout the code the code references parameters of the `context.secrets` object.
+Secrets provide a way to provide secure data like connection strings, API keys, etc from outside the code.
+They can also be used for storing configuration information.
+You should use the [secrets](https://webtask.io/docs/editor/secrets) panel in the Webtask Editor to define the following secrets.

 * SLACK_URL - The Slack incoming webhook url you saved earlier.
 * SUBJECT - The subject of the email message to match on.
 The match is whether or not the mail subject contains SUBJECT.
 In my case the messages for Webtask and Extend have different subjects, so I matched on "Extend".
 This worked for us, but it might not work for your use case, in which case you should change the logic.